ttulka/turmin/README.md

 ## Computational class

 It should be evident that Turmin is a Turing-complete language, as it has read-write access to unbounded memory and supports conditional jumps.
-We can easily demonstrate that Turmin can simulate both Turing and Minsky machines.
+We can easily show that Turmin can simulate both Turing and Minsky machines.

 ### Turing machine

 A Turing machine performs computations based on state transitions.
 In Turmin, states can be simulated as snippets of code that the program jumps to based on a transition.

-Consider the following Turing machine with two states, S1 and S2, which rewrites `A` to `X` until it encounters a `B`:
+Consider the following Turing machine with two states, S1 and S2, which rewrites `A`s to `X`s until it encounters a `B`:

 ```
   ┌─A/X/R──(S1)──B/B/L──>(S2)
   └─────────^
 ```

-Translating this into Turmin is straightforward:
+Translating this Turing machine into Turmin is a mechanical process:

 ```turmin
 / S1